 Financial Responsibilities Act (FRA) Suspension

 If your license could be suspended for this reason, the DMV will send you a letter regarding this suspension and you may request a hearing on the matter.
-The hearing officer will first decide if you had insurance at the time of the accident.
-If the hearing officer determines that you did not have insurance in effect at the time of the accident, your license will be suspended.
-You will have to provide evidence that you have obtained appropriate SR22 insurance for three years in order to reinstate from this suspension.If the accident resulted in damages to any other person or property, the hearing officer will also determine whether you were at fault for the accident.
-If you are found to be at fault and did not have insurance at the time of the accident, you will go under suspension and will still have to provide evidence of appropriate SR22 insurance for three years.
+The hearing officer will first decide if you had insurance at the time of the crash.
+If the hearing officer determines that you did not have insurance in effect at the time of the crash, your license will be suspended.
+You will have to provide evidence that you have obtained appropriate SR22 insurance for three years in order to reinstate from this suspension.If the crash resulted in damages to any other person or property, the hearing officer will also determine whether you were at fault for the crash.
+If you are found to be at fault and did not have insurance at the time of the crash, you will go under suspension and will still have to provide evidence of appropriate SR22 insurance for three years.
 Additionally, you will also be required to meet the Financial Responsibility Requirements on form DR2316.

 - What if I am required to carry SR22 insurance and the DMV notified me that I no longer have SR22 insurance in effect?